tarantool/doc/doc/contributing/docs/infra.rst

 3. Update .gitignore
 ~~~~~~~~~~~~~~~~~~~~

-Finaly, we should add paths to the copied directories and files to
+Finally, add paths to the copied directories and files to ``.gitignore``.
-the ``.gitignore`` file.